My dog Remy is like many other dogs – he pulls hard on the leash!

-However, in the real world, I need to be able to walk my 8-month-old weimaraner for exercise purposes and potty breaks.
-I live in an apartment, so a leash is his only access to the outdoors.
+However, in the real world, I need to be able to walk weimaraner for exercise purposes and potty breaks.
+I don’t have a fenced yard. so a leash is his only access to the outdoors.

 So … I am not perfect.

-I’ve debated using a specific collar for our training walks and a different collar or harness for our “checked out” walks, but I haven’t been consistent.
+This is why it’s helped me to use a specific collar for our training walks and a different harness for our “checked out” walks.
+I try to be consistent.